jernotte/StudyGuide/Content/Web Application/Guide/Security.md

 1. Even if gadget chains are not usable to exploit deserialization, what else could be looked for?
 **Expected Answer**: There are often publicly documented memory corruption vulnerabilities that can be exploited via insecure deserialization.
 These typically lead to remote code execution.
 These memory corruption vulnerabilities are not always considered a vulnerability in its own right because these methods are not intended to handle user-controllable input in the first place.

+#### Access Control Vulnerabilities And Privilege Escalation

+1. What are vertical access controls?
+**Expected Answer**: Vertical access controls are mechanisms that restrict access to sensitive functionality to specific types of users.
+If a user can gain access to functionality that they are not permitted to access then this is vertical privilege escalation.
+For example, if a non-administrative user can gain access to an admin page where they can delete user accounts, then this is vertical privilege escalation.

+1. What are horizontal access controls?
+**Expected Answer**: Horizontal access controls are mechanisms that restrict access to resources to specific users.
+Horizontal privilege escalation occurs if a user is able to gain access to resources belonging to another user, instead of their own resources of that type.
+For example, if an employee can access the records of other employees as well as their own, then this is horizontal privilege escalation.
+This is an example of an insecure direct object reference (IDOR) vulnerability.

+1. What are context-dependent access controls?
+**Expected Answer**: Context-dependent access controls restrict access to functionality and resources based upon the state of the application or the user's interaction with it.
+Context-dependent access controls prevent a user performing actions in the wrong order.
+For example, a retail website might prevent users from modifying the contents of their shopping cart after they have made payment.

+1. What are insecure direct object references (IDOR)?
+**Expected Answer**: Insecure direct object references (IDOR) are a type of access control vulnerability that arises when an application uses user-supplied input to access objects directly.
+IDOR vulnerabilities are most commonly associated with horizontal privilege escalation, but they can also arise in relation to vertical privilege escalation.

+1. What are some common direct references that lead to IDOR vulns?
+**Expected Answer**:

+   * IDOR vulnerability with direct reference to database objects
+   * IDOR vulnerability with direct reference to static files

+1. How to prevent access control vulnerabilities?
+**Expected Answer**: Access control vulnerabilities can be prevented by taking a defense-in-depth approach and applying the following principles:

+   * Never rely on obfuscation alone for access control.
+   * Unless a resource is intended to be publicly accessible, deny access by default.
+   * Wherever possible, use a single application-wide mechanism for enforcing access controls.
+   * At the code level, make it mandatory for developers to declare the access that is allowed for each resource, and deny access by default.